insqu/sc/UPDATE-unfinished.md

 # Deploying to a public network
-Having written our test code and tried them out locally, we are now going to deploy to a real world network.
+We are now going to deploy to a real world network.
-Connecting to a public network is a bit more involved that using our own built in network.
+Connecting to a public network is a bit more involved that using the Hardhat built in network.
 To do this, we will make use of a service that simplifies the process of interacting with a blockchain network.